jovestefanovski/aws-eks-workflow/README.md

 For a detailed walkthrough of this project, check out my blog post: [**Ultimate DevSecOps Project: End-to-End Kubernetes Three-Tier Deployment on AWS EKS with ArgoCD, Prometheus, Grafana, and Jenkins**](https://itspraduman.hashnode.dev/ultimate-devsecops-project-end-to-end-kubernetes-three-tier-deployment-on-aws-eks-with-argocd-prometheus-grafana-and-jenkins)

 ## Project note:
-Change the loadbalancer endpoint in the deployment.yml file in k8s-manifests, fronted folder
+Change the loadbalancer endpoint in the deployment.yml file in k8s-manifests, fronted folder.